Faculty: Health, Education, Medicine and Social Care

 Intermission could be one of the options that you talk about.
 It's where you take a break from your studies for a period of time, in which you will not be attending lectures or submitting any assignments.
 Student advisors will discuss speaking to your course leader, to check that your return date works with the modules you're due to take, and that the course will remain available.
 It may be worth speaking to the Money Advice or Fees team also, as there may be financial implications for those who are not Student Finance-funded.

 Once you have spoken with these people and teams, you’ll be asked to complete an intermission form.
 The student advisors send this to the Student Records team, who process the intermission.

 However, sometimes intermission is not the best option.
 Student advisors may offer extensions or mitigation instead.
 Or it may be that withdrawing from the course completely is a better option for you.

 A key thing to remember is to use the support network at university: your course leaders, student advisors, mentors, and even family and friends.
 They are there to offer you advice and support when you need it.
 But, equally, remember to choose the option that is right for you, whatever that may be.

-There is useful information in ARU's Academic Regulations which you can find online [login may be required].
+There is useful information in ARU's Academic Regulations which you can find online.
 See pages 46–7.

 I’d like to acknowledge and thank one of the student advisors, Anna B, for providing information to help me write this blog.